 Update – After receiving numerous questions about what Target does with the information it collects from purchases on these cards, I wrote a third article:

 If you’re concerned about credit or want to know how your debt in general could be impacting your credit, you can check your three credit reports for free once a year at AnnualCreditReport.com.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated monthly
+If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated every 14 days.

 Image: Kevin Dooley, via Flickr.com